 Historians have several theories about why Arnold became a traitor: greed; mounting debt; resentment over other officers; a hatred of the Continental Congress; and a desire for the colonies to remain under British rule.
 The September 21 meeting with British Major John Andre was a disaster for both men.

-Arnold was descended from of one of the founding families of Rhode Island.
+Arnold was descended from a Rhode Island founding family.
 The major general led and served with honor at Ticonderoga, Quebec and Saratoga.
 But Arnold often fought with other officers and Congress.
-American commander George Washington understood Arnold’s shortcomings, but valued his usefulness on the battlefield.
+American commander George Washington understood Arnold’s shortcomings but valued his usefulness on the battlefield.